-4. Experiments
+4.1 Segmentation benchmark

 Evaluating the results produced by segmentation algorithms is challenging, as it is difficult to come up with canonical test sets providing ground truth segmentations.
 This is partly because manual delineation of segments in everyday complex images can be laborious.
-Furthermore, people often tend to incorporate into their segmentations semantic considerations which are beyond the scope of data driven segmentation algorithms.
+Furthermore, people often tend to incorporate into their segmentations semantic considerations which are beyond the scope of data-driven segmentation algorithms.
 For this reason many existing algorithms show only few segmentation results.
-An important attempt to produce an extensive evaluation database for segmentation was recently done at Berkeley [10].
+An important attempt to produce an extensive evaluation database for segmentation was recently done at Berkeley [34].
 This database however has its own limitations, as can be noticed by the differences between subjects.
-In many cases images are under-segmented, and semantic considerations seem to dominate the annotated segmentations.
+In many cases images are under-segmented, and semantic considerations seem to dominate the annotated segmentations (see Fig. 3).
+Another benchmark was presented in [35].
+In this benchmark segmentation is evaluated by judging the accuracy of segmenting only the most salient object in each image (determined by two human subjects), although the images in this benchmark often contain several perceptually salient objects.
+In addition, the issue of fragmentation is not considered in the evaluation methodology.

-To evaluate our method and compare it to recent algorithms we have compiled a database containing 100 gray level images along with ground truth segmentations.
+To evaluate our method and compare it to recent algorithms we have compiled a database containing 200 gray level images along with ground truth segmentations.
 The database was designed to contain a variety of images with objects that differ from their surroundings by either intensity, texture, or other low level cues.
-To avoid potential ambiguities we only selected images that clearly depict one object in the foreground.
-To obtain ground truth segmentation we asked about 50 subjects to manually segment the images into two classes, foreground and background, with each image segmented by three different human subjects.
-We further declared a pixel as foreground if it was marked as foreground by at least two subjects.
-A sample from the database is shown in Figure 3.
-The complete database and the segmentation results are available in the supplementary material.
+To avoid potential ambiguities we only selected 100 images that clearly depict one object in the foreground and another 100 images that clearly depict two foreground objects, often with noticeable scale differences.